-Information regarding directors of The Allstate Corporation standing for election at the 2015 annual stockholders meeting is incorporated in this Item 10 by reference to the descriptions in the Proxy Statement under the captions "Corporate Governance Practices - Proposal 1.
+Information regarding directors of The Allstate Corporation standing for election at the 2016 annual stockholders meeting is incorporated in this Item 10 by reference to the descriptions in the Proxy Statement under the captions "Corporate Governance - Proposal 1.
 Election of Directors."

-Information regarding our audit committee and audit committee financial experts is incorporated in this Item 10 by reference to the chart under the captions "Corporate Governance Practices - Board Meetings and Committees" in the Proxy Statement.
+Information regarding our audit committee and audit committee financial experts is incorporated in this Item 10 by reference to the information under the caption "Corporate Governance - Board Meetings and Committees" in the Proxy Statement.

-Information regarding compliance with Section 16(a) of the Securities Exchange Act of 1934 is incorporated in this Item 10 by reference to "Section 16(a) Beneficial Ownership Reporting Compliance" in the Proxy Statement.
+Information regarding compliance with Section 16(a) of the Securities Exchange Act of 1934 is incorporated in this Item 10 by reference to "Stock Ownership Information - Section 16(a) Beneficial Ownership Reporting Compliance" in the Proxy Statement.